 Although each option keeps the same target asset allocation over the life of an account (unless changed by the board), because of market gains and losses, the actual asset allocation of each strategy may differ over time from this target allocation.
-To maintain the target asset allocation, the program manager will communicate with the board and the investment consultant to rebalance the underlying investments in a portfolio whenever there is a positive or negative variance of 3% or more.
+To maintain the target asset allocation, the program manager will rebalance the underlying investments in a portfolio to adjust for a positive or negative variance of 3% or more from the asset allocation set by the board.